 Adapting to Changing Customer Needs: Keeping up with customers' changing personalization, convenience, and speed expectations.

+Leveraging AI to enhance the Customer Experience

 Using Customer Feedback: Effectively gathering and acting on what customers tell us and want.

 Handling Market Changes: Dealing with economic and market changes affecting customers' behavior.